jeffpar/lonedissent/_pages/transcripts/featured/ex-parte-quirin.md

   <p><b>MR. CHIEF JUSTICE STONE</b>: I will join in that.</p>
   <p><b>COLONEL ROYALL</b>: Second, the President's Proclamation, which assumes to deny the right of the petitioners to maintain this proceeding, is unconstitutional and invalid.</p>
   <p>Third, the President's Order, which assumes to appoint the alleged Military Commission, is unconstitutional and invalid.</p>
-  <p><text>Fourth, the President's Order, relating to the alleged Military Commission, is contrary to statute and, therefore, illegal and invalid.</p>
+  <p>Fourth, the President's Order, relating to the alleged Military Commission, is contrary to statute and, therefore, illegal and invalid.</p>
   <p>Fifth, the petitioners are entitled to be tried by the civil courts for any offenses which they may have committed.</p>
   <p><b>MR. JUSTICE BLACK</b>: You have in your brief a breakdown as to the constitutionality of the charges and their validity?</p>
   <p><b>COLONEL ROYALL</b>: Yes.</p>